adolfodelarosades/Java/temarios/510_Java_SE_11_Developer/02_Introduction_to_Java_Basic.md

 # 02. Introduction to Java Basic

+### Description

+Overview of the Java Basics course, audience, cloud lab environment and where to go for more information.

 ## Java Basic Overview

 Introduction.
 This learning path is designed for beginners, novices, and those students beginning their study to become an Oracle-certified professional.
 Now, beginners should have basic mathematical, logical, and analytical problem solving skills, and novice programmers are those who've maybe programmed a little bit and want to started at an introductory level.